metagentools/gbintk/DEMO.md

 ## Test data

 Test data for the demo can be found in the [`tests/data/Sim-5G+metaSPAdes/`](https://github.com/metagentools/gbintk/tree/main/tests/data/Sim-5G%2BmetaSPAdes) folder.
+Let's set the testing directory path to a variable as shown below so we don't have to type the path every time.

 ```bash
 TESTDIR=tests/data/Sim-5G+metaSPAdes/